mdfwg/plant-disease-classification/README.md

-mdfwg: make a good readme file to explain this repo
-- model is too large so you can download in this link:
-- Code in ipynb for model building and training
-- streamlit app ..
-- etc

-also make an instruction on how to deploy the streamlit app

-Workspace: Collecting workspace information```markdown
 # Plant Disease Classification

 This repository contains a project for classifying plant diseases using deep learning.
 The project includes a trained Convolutional Neural Network (CNN) model, a Jupyter Notebook for model building and training, and a Streamlit app for deploying the model as a web application.